 - .1 Locate HEPA filters in an area easily accessible for service and as close as practical to the space served.
 Ensure access and arrangement of exhaust filter banks permits bagging without direct handling of contaminated filters. - .2 Duct all exhaust air systems.
-Do not use ceiling space or mechanical rooms as exhaust air plenums. - .3 Use corrosion resistant materials for exhaust ducts conveying corrosive fumes and vapours, or where condensation is likely to occur. - .4 Provide scavenging system for waste anaesthetic gas in accordance with CAN/CSA-Z7396-2 Anaesthetic Gas Scavenging Disposal Systems.
+Do not use ceiling space or mechanical rooms as exhaust air plenums. - .3 Use corrosion resistant materials for exhaust ducts conveying corrosive fumes and vapours, or where condensation is likely to occur. - .4 Provide scavenging system for waste anaesthetic gas.